Encouraging children to grow their skills

 Year 6 / 7 Canberra Trip

-In 2017, we are again running a trip for Year 6 and 7 students to Sydney, Bathurst, Canberra, and Perisher.
+In 2019, we are again running a trip for Year 6 and 7 students to Sydney, Bathurst, Canberra and Perisher.
 The purpose of the trip is for students to grow in maturity, connect with the Australian curriculum and experience the broader world in which we live.

 For seven nights and eight days, students will visit places such as Taronga Zoo in Circular Quay in Sydney, the Three Sisters, Bathurst Goldfields, and Mt Panorama Racetrack in New South Wales.
 In Canberra, the tour covers venues such as the Australian Institute of Sport, the National Library of Australia, the National Museum of Australia, the Australian War Memorial, the Royal Australian Mint, Parliament House and many more.

-The trip will run from Friday 25 August to Friday 1 September 2017.
-For a comprehensive draft itinerary including cost estimates and timetable, or any questions, please see Year 6 teacher Mr Jon Lituri.
-To Enrol or discuss payments, please contact Shelley Roberts in the administration office email@example.com
+The trip will run from Friday 23 August to Friday 30 August 2019.
+For a comprehensive itinerary (including cost estimates and timetable), any questions, please see Year 6 teacher Mr Jon Lituri.
+To discuss payments, please contact Mrs Shelley Roberts in the Accounts Office firstname.lastname@example.org

 Our gymnastics program is run for students in Year 1 - 6 as part of their sports specialisation, giving every student the opportunity to increase strength flexibility, cardiovascular fitness and help to improve posture, balance, coordination and spatial awareness.